techmyth/techmyth.github.io/content/posts/vmware-srm-doc-asbuiltreport.en.md

 PS /home/rebelinux>
 ```

 Once the prerequisites are met continue with the installation of the main module `AsBuiltReport.VMware.SRM`.
 Since this report has not yet been publicly released in `PowerShell Gallery` you need to manually perform the installation.
-The first step is to download the code from Github portal [here](https://github.com/rebelinux/AsBuiltReport.VMware.SRM).
+The first step is to download the code from GitHub portal [here](https://github.com/rebelinux/AsBuiltReport.VMware.SRM).

 ![Text](/img/SRM_Download.webp#center)